suhas-sunder/grad_schl_spring_summer_2025/special_topics_smart_grid/Lectures/Lecture 3 - In Class Notes.md

 			- 4800 at 60 Hz freq = 4800/60 = 80 then take 1/2 = 40 samples
 		- Fast transient response
 			- That means they react to changes very quickly.
-			- If there is suddenly a change in the magnitued for exxample, these  algroithms will respond to those changes very quickly.
+			- If there is suddenly a change in the magnitude for example, these  algorithms will respond to those changes very quickly.
 			- They require very few calulations.
 The amount of calculations are very important
 		- Have a bad response for inputs with frequencies other than the fundamental frequency.
 			- The preciseness goes down if frequencies come in that don't match the fundamental frequency.